"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 "Of course it was," George said nonchalantly.
 "Anyway, I had an idea about those Skiving Snackboxes.
 A new addition, actually.
 What about-,"

-Suddenly, the door opened again and Hermione, Ron and Ginny walked in.
+The door suddenly burst open again and Hermione, Ron and Ginny walked in.
 "Oh, good, you're all in here," Hermione said.
 "We just found out some news about Harry."
 She nervously bit her lip.
 "He was attacked by dementors."

 "What?"
 Auden cried, jumping up and widening her eyes.